-The holdings of the library in Applied Linguistics are solid.
-This collection is currently receiving new emphasis.
+The holdings of the library in Applied Linguistics are an area of strength of current collection development.
 Works on second language acquisition and foreign language pedagogy are particularly well represented.
 All research areas of departmental staff are supported with extensive monograph holdings and journals.